kfoozminus/cheatsheets/kubernetes.md

     - [Pod Struct](https://github.com/kubernetes/kubernetes/blob/895f483fdfba055573681ef067e16d60df7985f8/staging/src/k8s.io/apiserver/pkg/apis/example/v1/types.go#L33)
     - `kind`, `metadata` same
     - `spec` (podSpec) same
     - `containers` same
     - `name`, `image` same
     - `resources` Compute Resources required by this container.
 Cannot be updated. +optional
     - `limits` Limits describes the maximum amount of compute resources allowed. +optional (this is of type ResourceList.
 ResourceList is a set of (resource name, quantity) pairs.)
-(QJenny: [Quantity](https://github.com/kubernetes/apimachinery/blob/6dd46049f39503a1fc8d65de4bd566829e95faff/pkg/api/resource/quantity.go#L88:6))
     - `nvidia.com/gpu` is resource name, whose quantity is `1`
     - `nodeSelector` NodeSelector is a selector which must be true for the pod to fit on a node.
 Selector which must match a node's labels for the pod to be scheduled on that node. +optional
     - `accelerator: nvidia-tesla-p100` is a node label

 ### Set-based requirement
   - set-based label requirements allow one key with multiple values.
-  - three kinds of operators are supported: `in`, `notin` and `exists` (only key needs to be mentioned) (QJenny)
+  - three kinds of operators are supported: `in`, `notin` and `exists` (only key needs to be mentioned)
   - `environment in (production, qa)` selects all resources with key equal to `environment` and value equal to `production` OR `qa`. (of course OR, it cannot be AND, can it? a resource cannot have multiple values for one key)
   - `tier notin (frontend, backend)` selects all resources with key equal to `tier` and values other than `frontend` and `backend` and all resources with no labels with the `tier` key
   - `partition`  selects all resources including a label with key `partition`, no values are checked
   - `!partition` selects all resources without the key `partition`; no values are checked
   - comma acts like a AND
-    - so `partition, environment notin (qa)` means the key `partition` have to exist and `environment` have to be other than `qa` (QJenny, will the resources with no `environment` be selected?)
+    - so `partition, environment notin (qa)` means the key `partition` have to exist and `environment` have to be other than `qa` (UJenny, will the resources with no `environment` be selected?)
   - Set-based requirements can be mixed with equality-based requirements.
 For example: `partition in (customerA, customerB), environment!=qa`